mestachs/firefighter-devkit/01-what-ca-go-wrong.md

 ## What can go wrong ?

+> Everything.
+> -- said the developer

 ### Let the music play

-accessing a website triggers plenty of activity on plenty of components/server
+Accessing a website triggers plenty of activity on plenty of components/server

 ```sequence {theme="simple"}
 Title: Let the request flow